propytech-dao/chainlink-hackaton/contracts/README.md

 ### Testing SimpleRent against Chainlink Functions

-To test only the script that is going to answer the contract, try `npx hardhat functions-simulate-script` after configuring the `Functions-request-config.js`
+To test only the script that is going to answer the contract, try `npx hardhat functions-simulate-script` after configuring the `Functions-request-config.js`.
+There are two script examples in `/functoins-examples` folder.

 #### Important "gotchas" of testing